Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Rigidly-rotating Bose-Einstein distribution

-corresponds to the correction to the free energy caused by the deformation of the rotating gas due to rotation.
-This correction also affects the moment of inertia, $I(\Omega) = I_0 + I_2 v_R^2/2 + \dots$, with the universal non-interacting coefficient $I_2/I_0 = 4$.
 The positiveness of $I_2>0$ implies that the rotating matter tends to increase its angular momentum with an increase in angular frequency.
 This property signals the change in the shape of rotating system leading to a spatial redistribution of energy as a result of the rotation, which can already be seen from Eq.~\eq{eq_Ttt}: rotation tends to increase the contributions to the energy density~\eq{eq_average_E} coming from the outer regions as compared to those coming from the inner ones.
-The physical situation is somewhat similar -- neglecting viscosity effects -- to water rotating in a glass: its moment of inertia increases with rotation because the distribution of mass within the glass changes, with the water particles moving away from the axis of rotation, increasing the distance of each mass element from the axis, and, hence, the moment of inertia larger.
+The physical situation is somewhat similar -- neglecting viscosity effects -- to water rotating in a glass: its moment of inertia increases with rotation because the distribution of mass within the glass changes, with the water particles moving away from the axis of rotation, increasing the distance of each mass element from the axis, and, hence, the moment of inertia becomes larger.

-Finite-size corrections, related to the finite transverse size of the system and, consequently, to quantization of the transverse modes, will be discussed below in Subsect.s~\ref{sec_slow_rotation_shape_1} and \ref{sec_slow_rotation_shape_2}.
+Finite-size corrections, related to the finite transverse size of the system and, consequently, to quantization of the transverse modes, will be discussed below in Subsects.~\ref{sec_KG_slow} and \ref{sec_bounded_slow}.